All Products

 Important

-• If you provide both SrcEntityId and DstEntityId, the API returns the lineage relationship between the specified upstream and downstream entities.
+If you provide both SrcEntityId and DstEntityId, the API returns the lineage relationship between those two specific entities.
+If both values are the same entity ID, the API returns a self-referencing relationship.

 {